 Generally in order to provide cushioning and to protect skeleton and ligaments from bumps" it is enough to use tiny silicone “drops” that go into the bottom of the box.

 However, they don’t fix very well inside a pointe shoe box and then get lost in your bag…

-Traditional pads in the form a toecap, with elongated sides, are much more comfortable and serve purpose number 3 just great.
+Traditional pads in the form a toecap, with elongated sides, are much more comfortable and serve purpose number 3 ("fill in empty spaces in a ballet shoe box" ) just great.